acttogreen/spiderverse-shader/README.md

 ![](TechDemo.gif)

-# spiderverse-shader
+# spiderverse-shader for Unity
-a case study of Ben-Day Dots as seen in spiderverse
+built in shaderlab code HLSL

-http://smoothslerp.com/spiderverse
+a case study of Ben-Day Dots as seen in spiderverse http://smoothslerp.com/spiderverse